19hours/sg-statutes/Acts/Fire Safety Act.md

 ### Closure order

-30B\.—(1) Where the Commissioner makes an order under section 30A(4)(a) requiring the closure of any building or part thereof, the order (referred to in this section as a closure order) shall be served —
+30B\.—(1) Where the Commissioner makes an order under section 30A(4)(a) requiring the closure of any building or cessation of use of any relevant pipeline, or part thereof, the order (referred to in this section as a closure order) shall be served —

-(a) where the closure order relates to the building, on the owner of the building; or
+(a) where the closure order relates to the building, on the owner of the building;

+[Act 14 of 2013 wef 01/09/2013]

-(b) where the closure order relates to a part of the building, on the occupier of that part of the building.
+(b) where the closure order relates to a part of the building, on the occupier of that part of the building; or

 [5/2000]

+[Act 14 of 2013 wef 01/09/2013]

+(c) where the closure order relates to a relevant pipeline, on the pipeline owner.

+[Act 14 of 2013 wef 01/09/2013]

+[Act 14 of 2013 wef 01/09/2013]

-(2) A closure order shall specify a date, not less than 14 days from the date of the closure order, on which the closure order shall take effect, and may require —
+(2) A closure order shall specify a date, not less than 14 days after the date of the closure order, on which the closure order shall take effect, and may require the person served —

-(a) the owner of the building to which the order relates; or

-(b) the occupier of a part of the building to which the order relates,

-as the case may be, to cease to inhabit the building or that part thereof and to remove all goods, furniture and effects from the building or that part thereof before the closure order takes effect.
+(a) where the order relates to a building or a part of the building, to cease to inhabit or use the building or that part thereof and to remove all goods, furniture and effects from the building or that part thereof before the closure order takes effect; or

+(b) where the order relates to a relevant pipeline, to cease using the pipeline or allowing it to be used.

+[Act 14 of 2013 wef 01/09/2013]

+(3) Subject to subsection (5), where a closure order is in force in respect of a building or part thereof, as the case may be, no person other than a member of the Force in the course of his duty shall enter, be in or use the building or that part thereof to which the closure order relates at any time.

 [5/2000]

-(3) Subject to subsection (5), where a closure order is in force in respect of a building or part thereof, as the case may be, no person other than a member of the Force in the course of his duty shall enter or be in the building or that part thereof to which the closure order relates at any time.
+[Act 14 of 2013 wef 01/09/2013]

+(4) Any person who contravenes or fails to comply with subsection (3) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 6 months or to both and, in the case of a continuing offence, to a further fine not exceeding $1,000 for every day or part thereof during which the offence continues after conviction.

 [5/2000]

-(4) Any person who contravenes or fails to comply with subsection (3) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 6 months or to both and, in the case of a continuing offence, to a further fine not exceeding $200 for every day or part thereof during which the offence continues after conviction.
+[Act 14 of 2013 wef 01/09/2013]

+(5) Where a closure order is in force in respect of a building or part thereof, as the case may be, the Commissioner may, if he thinks fit and subject to such conditions as he may impose, by notice in writing permit any person to enter, be in or use the building or that part thereof to which the closure order relates.

 [5/2000]

-(5) Where a closure order is in force in respect of a building or part thereof, as the case may be, the Commissioner may, if he thinks fit and subject to such conditions as he may impose, by notice in writing permit any person to enter or be in the building or that part thereof to which the closure order relates.

-[5/2000]
+[Act 14 of 2013 wef 01/09/2013]

 (6) Any permission granted under subsection (5) may be cancelled by the Commissioner at any time and for any reason.

 [5/2000]

-(7) A closure order shall remain in force in respect of a building or the part thereof, as the case may be, until the Commissioner has served a notice of expiry of the closure order —
+(7) A closure order shall remain in force in respect of a building or relevant pipeline, or the part thereof, as the case may be, until the Commissioner has served a notice of expiry of the closure order —

-(a) where the closure order relates to the building, on the owner of the building; or
+(a) where the closure order relates to the building, on the owner of the building;

+[Act 14 of 2013 wef 01/09/2013]

-(b) where the closure order relates to a part of the building, on the occupier of that part of the building.
+(b) where the closure order relates to a part of the building, on the occupier of that part of the building; or

 [5/2000]

+[Act 14 of 2013 wef 01/09/2013]

+(c) where the closure order relates to a relevant pipeline, on the pipeline owner.

+[Act 14 of 2013 wef 01/09/2013]

+[Act 14 of 2013 wef 01/09/2013]

-(8) A notice of expiry of a closure order shall specify the building or the part thereof to which it relates and the date upon which the closure order expires.
+(8) A notice of expiry of a closure order shall specify the building or relevant pipeline, or the part thereof, to which it relates and the date upon which the closure order expires.

 [5/2000]

+[Act 14 of 2013 wef 01/09/2013]

 ### Appeals to Minister